by Jessica Conlon, Iulia Boboc, and Chris Cullen

 Students also learn about the negative number system, where negative numbers are the opposite of positive numbers–an important concept for many basic algebraic operations and thought experiments.

-Seventh and eighth grade students learn their first algebraic concepts in earnest, in preparation for Algebra 1 courses in high school (or even earlier for advanced students).
+Students in 7th and 8th grade learn their first algebraic concepts in earnest, in preparation for Algebra 1 courses in high school (or even earlier for advanced students).

 In eighth grade, students focus on three key areas: expressions and equations, functions, and analyzing two- and three-dimensional figures.
 Students are formally introduced to functions and to linear equations, drawing on prior knowledge of one-variable equations and proportional relationships.